Last update: 16 January 2023

 - Engraved directly on the drone.

-- Legal entities: are companies, associations, foundations, etc. These receive a UAS operator number to identify the drone, but a company cannot obtain a pilot licence.
-The pilot's licence must be obtained by a natural person who ultimately pilots the drone.
+Legal entities: are companies, associations, foundations, etc. These receive a UAS operator number to identify the drone, but a company cannot obtain a pilot licence.
+The pilot's certificate must be obtained by a natural person who ultimately pilots the drone.

 Yes.
-As a private operator, you must register via UAS.gate (you will receive a UAS operator number to identify the drone) and complete the necessary training and examination (you will receive a certificate of competence or remote pilot licence).
+As a private operator, you must register via UAS.gate (you will receive a UAS operator number to identify the drone) and complete the necessary training and examination (you will receive a certificate of competence).

 Yes.
 Anyone who has registered in Switzerland (UAS.gate) may also fly their drone in an EU member state, as long as no further authorisation is required.

-Only registered drone pilots are allowed to fly in Switzerland.
-Pilots must register in the EU member state in which they reside or where their company has its registered office.
-If this is the case, they do not need to register in Switzerland.
+Only registered operators are allowed to fly a drone in Switzerland.
+Operators must register in the EU member state where you reside or where the company has its registered office.
+If this is the case, you do not need to register in Switzerland.
+However, operators whose resident or registered office is outside the EU must register in Switzerland if you have not already done so in an EU member state.

 D. TRAINING AND EXAMINATION

 Yes.
-There is a general requirement to undergo an online training and take an examination.
+There is a general requirement to undergo an online training and pass an exam.
 Pilots operating a drone weighing less than 250g (C0 class identification label) are exempt from the training and examination requirement.
 However, the FOCA recommends that these operators also complete the training and examination voluntarily.
-This ensures that all pilots using the airspace are familiar with the applicable rules and can fly their drone safely.
+This ensures that all pilots using the airspace are familiar with the applicable rules and can fly their drone safely. certificates

 Yes.
 Certificates issued on UAS.gate are valid in Switzerland and in all EU member states.